-The total budget amounts to R744, 7m for parent municipality.
+The total budget amounts to R740, 3m for parent municipality and R 740, 8m including development agency.
 This income is derived mainly from Government Grants & Subsidies (i.e. MIG, WSIG, RBIG & Equitable Share).
 This has been allocated as follows to the operational and capital budget;